MTiberiu/inkmandala/README.md

   };
 ```

-Using detection of the scroll direction, helped to calculate the value of the hue, saturation and light colors.
+The value of the hue, saturation and light colors is calculated with detection of the scroll direction.

 ```ruby
 window.addEventListener("wheel", function (event) {